littlebits/cloud-api-lessons/README.md

   && git push heroku
   ```

-2. Make your endpoint read from the cloudBit
+2. Tell the app to read from your cloudBit

   ```
   curl -i -XPOST \